-While some container units may find their way back to their US port of origin, my findings suggest that many units of equipment departs the US through alternative ports around the country, particularly through mid-tier sized ports.
-Rather than

-Ports 2014 2015 2016 2017 2018 2019 Major Ports 31,558 32,990 34,790 36,569 38,141 39,241 Mid-tier Ports 26,564 27,999 29,639 31,637 32,784 33,407 treating each port's trade with the world as an isolated bilateral set of round trip trade routes, this container traffic data exhibits signs of a national-level round trip effect which permeates across ports.
+Given that national bilateral container flows are balanced, yet individual ports act as either net inflows or outflows of container units, I suggest that interdependence across ports has persisted since at least January 2003.
+As highlighted in Wong and Fuchs (2022), shipments arriving at major ports see some portion of goods, along with intermodal transport equipment, be transported across the US hinterland.
+While some container units may return to their US port of origin, my findings suggest that many units of equipment depart from the US through alternative ports around the country, particularly through mid-tier-sized ports.
+Rather than treating each port's trade with the world as an isolated bilateral set of roundtrip trade routes, this container traffic data exhibits signs of a national-level round trip effect that permeates across ports.
 Containers are redistributed across US ports and collectively form a balanced container flow system necessary to support round trip containerized trade.
 This motivates my counterfactual analysis of balanced container flow trade at the country rather than port level.